Sue: Peladon… Peladon. The name rings a bell…

 I sigh.
 For lots of different reasons.

 Sue: Oh yeah, Peladon.
 I remember now.
-What have we come back here for?
-Peladon’s a shit-hole.
+So what have we come back here for?
+Peladon is a shit hole.

-Things immediately get off to a very ropey start…
+Things immediately get off to a ropey start.

 Sue: It’s Mad Max with badgers.